JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v1.3.1
+* Reverted to an older Pynite convention for comparing boolean operators.
+Users who used `1` and `0` for boolean inputs in methods instead of `True` and `False` were experiencing issues.
+This change allows for multiple ways for users to input booleans.

 v1.3.0
 * Fixed shear wall thickness issues.
 The new `ShearWall` feature was not applying the wall thickness correctly.
 This has been fixed.
 * Fixed a bug in reaction calculations for positive nodal springs.
 Only reactions for positive springs (e.g. tension-only) were affected.